 3. Outright cheating: SoC companies have been known to add code to the firmware of their SoCs.
 If these codes detect a benchmark test, they are designed to overclock the SoC to reach maximum performance.
 This way, they can get unrealistically high benchmark scores which they would then use for advertising.

-4. Overly streamlined tests that focus only on processing power and ignore other stuff like heating levels, power consumption, throttling etc.
+4. Overly streamlined tests that focus only on processing power and ignore other stuff like heating levels, power consumption, throttling, etc.

 Conclusion

 Despite their shortcomings, benchmarks are still the fastest and most objective way that we can compare SoCs.
 Until another method is devised, they are the best that we can rely on for now so they are still very useful.
-The organizations owning these benchmarks have to step up and keep their benchmarks free and fair as well as looking for ways to eliminate cheating.
+The organizations owning these benchmarks have to step up and keep their benchmarks free and fair as well as look for ways to eliminate cheating.

 Please leave a comment if you have any difficulty and remember to: